WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Backups and Restore

 - you can perform **manual database storage-level snapshots**.
 These **will NOT be destroyed when you terminate db, YOU have to delete it manually when you want**.
+You would most likely use **step functions and lambda** to carry out this task.

 * **automatic backups are also an option**.
 These have **retention period UP to 35 days**.
 You have to **specify backup window, backup window has a duration**.